marckol/class/README.md

 );
 ```

+In the example above, only data types are specified for the two properties.
+  - For name property, the data type is string with limited length : 0 for the minimum length and 60 for the maximum length.
+  - For the address property, any object with the specified fields (quarter, street and town) is accepted as data type

 ```js
 var E = Klass.Class(
         'hr.Employee', //full class name : the namespace is 'hr' and the (simple) name 'Employee'